General Terms of Business for Use of CampusSource Software

 Excluded from this agreement are any installation, maintenance or consulting services regarding the software.
 In particular no consulting agreement is offered by the information and documentation that comes with or is made available for the software.

-If you wish for such a service please contact the office of the CampusSource Initiative.
+If you wish for such a service please contact the CampusSource branch office.

 Licensor reserves for himself to discontinue his services at any time.
 From this liabilities on both sides regarding services already received remain unaffected.
 In particular this does not mean that the additional obligations stated in the general terms of business will no longer be applicable.
 The general terms of business shall also apply when licensee only uses parts of the above-mentioned service package.